 David recently played the role of Denny Doherty in the Davine Interventionz sell out season production of Flowerchildren – The Mamas and Papas Story after performing in Davine's 2013 production of Altar Boyz.

-Since the time she was just 4 years old Emma has loved performing her little heart out onstage.
-She first realised her passion for musical theatre, however, when she participated in her high school’s production of Grease as an eager year 8 student.
-As a now just as eager 19 year old, she has since proudly been a part of many great shows.
-Some of her favourites include the roles of Tracy in Saint Aloysius College’s Hairspray, Lily St. Regis in Adelaide Youth Theatre’s Annie, Elle Woods in Saint Aloysius College’s production of Legally Blonde, and most recently, Ruth in G & S society’s Thoroughly Modern Millie.
-Emma is also very excited to be a part of the cast of HMC's upcoming production of Spring Awakening.
-She hopes that this is just a start and plans to continue performing long into the future.
+Since the time she was just 4 years old, Emma has loved performing.
+She first realised her passion for musical theatre when she participated in her high school’s production of Grease as an eager year 8 student.
+As a now just as eager 21-year-old, she has since proudly been a part of many great shows.
+Some of her favourites include the roles of Tracy and Elle Woods in her school's productions of Hairspray and Legally Blonde, Lily St. Regis in Adelaide Youth Theatre’s Annie, Ruth in G & S society’s Thoroughly Modern Millie, Melita in Spring Awakening by HMC and most recently Girl Bad Idea Bear in HMC's Avenue Q. Emma is also very excited to be a member of the Elder Conservatorium's brand new musical theatre course and cannot wait to see where it leads her.

 Harry Nguyen is usually known as the ‘Krispy Kreme’ guy, mainly because he brings donuts to any shows that he is apart of.
 Falling in love with theatre from his first show in 2013 (High School Musical, AYT), Harry has immersed himself in shows including Hairspray (AYT), Fame (Marie Clark), Into the Woods (AYT), Rent (Marie Clark), and Thoroughly Modern Millie (G&S).
 Harry is currently working towards getting into theatre schools, but in the meantime you can catch him working at Krispy Kreme and giving free glazed donuts to anyone he knows.